retypeapp/retype-for-obsidian/readme.md

 Install and manage [Retype](https://retype.com) directly from your Obsidian vault.

+Desktop-only Obsidian plugin for macOS, Windows, and Linux.

 ## Features

 - **Sidebar panel** — Start, Stop, and Build buttons for the Retype CLI